Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 );
 ```

-As before, you will continue to specify a `baseUri` when creating the client in the Azure package to point to the correct scope in the national cloud you're working with.
+As before, specify a `baseUri` when creating the client in the Azure package to point to the correct scope in the national cloud you're working with.
 A complete example follows:

 ```diff
 - import { ApplicationTokenCredentials } from "@azure/ms-rest-nodeauth";